 This type of trading order is used with most of the Stop and Take Profit Order by selecting or clicking the “Close On Trigger” box.
 It is treated as "high priority" order and if margin is not present in the order book to execute it, it will try to amend down or cancel other open orders in the same symbol.
 It can only be used to reduce a position and will cancel automatically if it would increase it.
 This type of order is used in case of market reversals.

-Bracket orders are three-component conditional orders that comprise of a main order (buy or sell order), a stop-loss order, and a take profit order.
-The stop loss and take profit orders are the brackets.
+Bracket orders are three-component conditional orders that are comprised of a main order (buy or sell order), a stop-loss order, and a take profit order.
+The stop loss and take profit orders are the brackets in this case.

 A Bracket Order is therefore used to take profits when the market price soars to a give target price and to stop loss by selling at a specified minimum target below which the market price should not fall before the assets are sold.